Skip to main content

 3. Systemic Support ∞ Other targeted peptides address underlying issues like inflammation or sexual health, which, when optimized, contribute to overall well-being and indirectly support cognitive vitality.

-This layered approach recognizes that is a product of complex biological interactions.
+This layered approach recognizes that cognitive function is a product of complex biological interactions.
 However, the combination of these therapies necessitates a rigorous, data-driven clinical approach.
 Comprehensive diagnostic testing is paramount, extending beyond basic hormone panels to include:

 • Advanced Hormone Panels ∞ Measuring free and total testosterone, estradiol, progesterone, DHEA-S, and thyroid hormones.